-- This well-paced holiday offers an excellent balance between sightseeing, walking and travel as well as time to relax and explore at leisure. - Our itinerary offers an excellent and varied programme of walks and stays in comfortable hotels in Bhutan. - We include time at a colourful festival a highlight of any holiday in Bhutan. - Your tour will be led by professional, English-speaking guides who will be delighted to share their expert knowledge of the history, culture and nature of their home country. - While in Kathmandu you will stay at award winning Dwarika's Hotel, one of the best hotels in Kathmandu and a unique heritage property. - We have been pioneering holidays in Bhutan for over 30 years.
+- This well-paced holiday offers an excellent balance between sightseeing, walking and travel as well as time to relax and explore at leisure. - Our itinerary offers an excellent and varied programme of walks and stays in comfortable hotels in - We include time at a colourful festival a highlight of any holiday in Bhutan. - Your tour will be led by professional, English-speaking guides who will be delighted to share their expert knowledge of the history, culture and nature of their home country. - While in Kathmandu you will stay at award winning Dwarika's Hotel, one of the best hotels in Kathmandu and a unique heritage property. - We have been pioneering holidays in Bhutan for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and has written two books about his experiences in the Thunder Dragon Kingdom. - Many members of the Mountain Kingdoms team have travelled extensively in Bhutan.
 If you have any questions about any aspect of this holiday please don't hesitate to give us a call on 01453 844400 or email info@mountainkingdoms.com. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our team for flight options, quotes and further information.